 What is explained above are just the guidelines for basic DUI penalties.
 If you were found to have a blood alcohol content (BAC) higher than 0.15 percent, refused to submit to a chemical test, caused an accident, were speeding at the time of the arrest, had a child 14 years or younger in the car, or were under 21, these penalties could be significantly higher.
 For example, if you caused injuries during the commission of the alleged crime, you may have a consecutive prison sentence imposed on top of the first, depending on how many people were injured during the accident and the extent of the injuries that they suffered.

 Attorney Joseph Rhea knows what to expect and has helped countless individuals in this position.
 Check out the firm's victories to see the cases that have successfully been handled; for example, Attorney Rhea helped a client who was charged with his second DUI plead to an infraction of speeding, resulting in a fine of merely $250.
 He also helped a client who was charged with a 0.24 percent blood alcohol DUI get the case dismissed because of a Serna violation.
-Attorney Rhea knows the law, and knows how to defend the rights of his clients.
+Palm Springs Lawyer Joseph Rhea knows the law, and knows how to defend the rights of his clients.

 To learn more about how he may be able to help you, please contact a Palm Springs DUI attorney.